Why is Obamacare so controversial?

 After the law was passed in 2010, Republicans launched several legal challenges.
 In 2012 the US Supreme Court declared it constitutional.
 It also featured in another Supreme Court case in 2016, when employers argued both against the provision that says companies have to provide birth control and the work-around that allowed the federal government to provide birth control to employees who worked at companies who did not want to provide birth control.
 The court did not issue a ruling, instead ordering both sides to try to find a compromise.

-Meanwhile, the House of Representatives, controlled by the Republicans, has taken dozens of symbolic votes to repeal the law and forced a partial government shutdown over the issue.
+During Mr Obama's presidency, the House of Representatives, controlled by the Republicans, took dozens of symbolic votes to repeal the law and forced a partial government shutdown over the issue.
 Republicans in state capitals have also sought to undermine it in various ways.